Why can I use some essential oils internally, while others I should not?

 Therapeutic treatment using essential oils follows three different models: English, French, and German.

-The English model puts a small amount of an essential oil in a large amount of vegetable oil to massage the body for the purpose of relaxation and relieving stress.
+The British model is what most aromatherapists who are ‘certified’, and is oftentimes reflected in education outlets of aromatherapy.
+The British model teaches to puts a small amount of an essential oil in a large amount of vegetable oil to massage the body for the purpose of relaxation and relieving stress.
 This is the most commonly-taught application of essential oils among trained aromatherapists.
-This train of thought comes from experts in the industry knowing that many of the essential oils sold on the market are not truly 100% pure.
+This train of thought comes from the British government knowing the industry has no true standard for knowing which essential oils sold on the market are truly 100% pure.
 For example, it's said that the country of France exports 10-times more lavender oil than they actually produce.
 What does that mean for the consumer?
 Well, you don't truly know what you're getting in that bottle -- even if it says "100% Pure" on the label!
 Keep in mind that what you apply to your skin gets absorbed into your body and detoxed by your kidneys and liver.

 The German model focuses on inhalation of essential oils — the true aromatherapy.
 Research has shown that the effect of fragrance on the sense of smell can exert strong effects on the brain — especially on the hypothalamus (the hormone command center of the body) and limbic system (the seat of emotions).
 Some essential oils high in sesquiterpenes, such as myrrh, sandalwood, cedar wood, vetiver, and Melissa, can dramatically increase oxygenation and activity in the brain, which may directly improve the function of many systems of the body.